-Active ESG: Benchmark selection is driven by portfolio implementation considerations, in particular to closely reflect the financial objectives of the fund.
-For actively managed strategies, a traditional benchmark is generally selected to provide a broad investment universe to which active management is applied.
-This enables an assessment of the magnitude of ESG improvements against the traditional benchmark and allows the costs and benefits of investing sustainably to be assessed.
+Classification system to separate corporate and sovereign issuers: Bloomberg Barclays Methodology.
+Securitized bonds strategies, generally a traditional benchmark is selected to provide a broad investment universe to which active management is applied.
+This enables an assessment of the magnitude of ESG improvements against the traditional benchmark, and allows the costs and benefits of investing sustainably to be assessed.